deciduously/volley/README.md

 # volley

 A CLI game of Battleship implemented in C++ for one player against a ship-seeking computer opponent.
+Contrary to my planning document's prediction, it doesn't get confused by adjacent ships...much.
+I *addressed* that.
+Take that, past Ben.

 ## Usage